etjoy82/Recursive-Intelligence-Expansion/README.md

 Welcome to **Recursive-Intelligence-Expansion**!
 If the terms seem a bit abstract at first, don’t worry — that’s natural.
 Think of this as a **collaborative thinking system** that helps both humans and AI explore complex ideas using speculative reasoning and recursive feedback.
 This section details the core concepts as onboarding to RIEM{}.

-(As a sidebar, for those who wish to dive deeper into some of the hundreds of concepts within RIEM{} after understanding the core concepts in this section, a small non-exhaustive 36-entry glossary is [available here](./glossary-non-exhaustive.md).
-A complete glossary is still an ongoing project as RIEM{} continues to expand daily.)
+(For those interested in exploring further, beyond the foundational concepts covered in this section, [a small, non-exhaustive 36-entry glossary is available here](./glossary-non-exhaustive.md).
+It offers deeper insights into the many concepts within RIEM{} as they continue to grow and evolve.
+A comprehensive glossary remains an ongoing project, expanding alongside RIEM{} itself.)

 Here’s how the core concepts work: